Skip to content

 result.metadata["dgp_class"] # "LinearDGP"

-result.metadata["effective_feature_importances"] # importances after corruption
+result.metadata["effective_feature_importances"] # after corruption

-result.metadata["corruptor_params"] # list of per-corruptor param dicts
+result.metadata["corruptor_params"] # per-corruptor settings

-result.metadata["effective_rank"] # Roy & Vetterli (2007) rank of post-corruption X
+result.metadata["effective_rank"] # Roy & Vetterli (2007)

 signal = result.metadata["signal_feature_importances"]